BLCM/bl3mods/Apocalyptech/README.md

 ## Other mods

 - `cheaper_sdus.txt` - Vastly reduce the SDU costs.
 Cheaty, of course!
-- `cheaper_slots.txt` - Reduce the cash slots cost to 20%.
-The eridium slot
+- `cheaper_slots.txt` - Reduce the slot costs to 20% (both cash and eridium)
-  machine is untouched since I did that in my `better_eridium_event.txt`.
+- `cheaper_eridium_economy.txt` - Make Earl's cosmetics and Eridium slot
+  costs cheaper.
+Very cheaty.
+(The eridium slot change is the same as in `cheaper_slots.txt`.)
 - `bloody_harvest_enable.txt`/`bloody_harvest_disable.txt` - These can be
   used to enable Bloody Harvest even after the event is over, or disable it prematurely.
 The enabling script will also include the other balance